Alaska Court Records

 What is an Uncontested Divorce in Alaska?

 Interested parties may request uncontested divorce records from the Superior Court Clerk in the county where a judge issued the divorce decree.
-However, requesting parties may need to provide identification and relationship to the parties named on the record.
+However, requesting parties may need to provide identification and a relationship to the parties named on the record.

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

 How do I get a copy of my Divorce Decree in Alaska?

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
-Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
-Bearing these factors in mind, record availability for these types of records cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
+Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Considering these factors, record availability for these types of records cannot be guaranteed.

 How Do I Get an Alaska Divorce Decree Online?